ChaudhryWaqar/Real-Time-Analytics-In-Fabrics/README.md

 It highlights Fabric’s power to handle both **real-time** and **historical** analytics in a single platform, enabling cities to make **data-driven decisions instantly**.

----

-Would you like me to add a **diagram (architecture flow)** for this GitHub documentation (Eventstream → Eventhouse → Lakehouse → Dashboard)?
-It’ll make it visually complete for presentation or portfolio use.